Clayton Lewis (footballer): Macarthur FC

+Betting scandal and sentencing

+On 17 May 2024, Lewis, along with Macarthur FC teammates Kearyn Baccus and Ulises Dávila, was arrested and charged by the New South Wales Police Force in connection with alleged spot-fixing during the 2023–24 A-League Men season.
+Police alleged that club captain Dávila had received instructions from a South American associate to manipulate the number of yellow cards shown in four matches.
+It was further alleged that he paid Lewis and another player A$10,000 each to participate in the scheme.

+Football Australia issued a no-fault suspension, preventing Lewis from participating in domestic football activities while the criminal proceedings were ongoing.
+Following the guilty plea, it was revealed that Football Australia had issued Lewis with a show cause notice in relation to a potential lifetime ban from the sport.

+In September 2025, Lewis was sentenced at Sydney’s Downing Centre Local Court to a two-year conditional release order after pleading guilty to engaging in conduct that corrupts a betting outcome.
+Court documents stated that he intentionally received a yellow card in Macarthur FC’s match against Sydney FC on 9 December 2023 as part of the scheme.
+He was ordered to pay a A$10,000 pecuniary penalty and to undergo psychiatric treatment for gambling addiction and depression.

 International career

 Lewis made his international debut for New Zealand on 31 March 2015 against South Korea, playing 54 minutes in a 1–0 defeat.

 He has also made several appearances for the New Zealand under-20 team starting in April 2015.
 He is part of the under-20 side for the 2015 FIFA U-20 World Cup in New Zealand.
 He scored his first FIFA U-20 World Cup goal against Myanmar in a 5–1 group stage win at Westpac Stadium in Wellington.

 In the 2017 FIFA Confederations Cup, Lewis assisted Chris Wood's goal against Mexico to put New Zealand up 1–0 in Sochi; this was New Zealand's only goal in the competition.

+On 25 June 2021, Lewis was called up to the New Zealand squad for the delayed 2020 Summer Olympics.

 During New Zealand's 4–0 victory against Fiji at the 2022 FIFA World Cup qualifiers, Lewis converted a penalty kick to score his first international goal.